Tong-ST/debian_sway/README.md

 1. Get access to root using ``` su - ```
 2. Run this command ``` usermod -aG sudo YOURUSERNAME ```
 3. Logout / Restart and test using ``` sudo apt update ```

+***AGAIN, IF YOU DON'T HAVE ANY HARDWARE SUPPORT PROBLEM STICK WITH DEFAULT KERNEL THAT SHIP WITH DEBIAN AND YOU CAN SKIP THIS SECION BELOW***

 If done setup the basic then move to next step
 - In this setup I will be install Liquorix as linux Kernel that give debian to newer kernel version this help me fixes a lot issue dealling with hardware support for Thinkpad T14 gen 2(and might work on some closer model)